Zeitlin1/HashMssg/README.md

 # HashMssg
- A python script to authentic a message from a sender is authentic
+ A script to verify a sender's message is authentic